Health & Benefits

 Part of the SNAP Benefits library, sponsored by Winston & Strawn

 Women, Infants, and Children (WIC) is a federal food assistance program for families with young children and no income or low income.
+In Illinois, the program is run by the Illinois Department of Human Services (IDHS).
 It is separate from Supplemental Nutrition Assistance Program (SNAP) benefits.
-You can be eligible to receive both WIC and SNAP benefits.
+A person can be eligible to receive both WIC and SNAP benefits.

 WIC helps:

-- new mothers for up to 6 months after giving birth,
+- New mothers for up to six months after giving birth,

-- breastfeeding mothers for up to 1 year after giving birth, and
+- Breastfeeding mothers for up to one year after giving birth, and

 In addition to a WIC card, eligible families can receive checks to purchase fresh produce from certain farmers and farmers' markets through the Farmers' Market Nutrition Program.